GSAPP-CDP/Smorgasbord/src/content/modules/1-grasshopper-as-tool-medium/11-drawing-restraint.md

 - Having walls turn red when they are too close to an average length of all of the walls (you could use the `Average` component)

 [TK explanation and images]

 [TK explanation and images]

 Conceptually, this tool is simple; it tells you, "please do not draw walls longer than X length".
 In theory, this is something that you could do without using Grasshopper.
 But how does your *felt experience* of using the tool differ?
 Where it feel limiting, or playful?

 This feeling of tool-making become the basis of other tools (or mediums) that we create in Grasshopper.
 Hopefully you can see that Grasshopper is not just a computational medium; it is also a design environment that the designer interacts with.
 Grasshopper enables the shaping of this design environment.

+We will be continuing to develop this idea of a tool, the shaping of the design environment, and the shaping of the design system in the rest of this sequence.